RachelGanonNew/chrome-native-ui-copilot/README.md

 🕵️ **Real-time UI Audit** – Detects layout issues, accessibility gaps, and visual bugs on any page

 ⚡ **Instant Auto-Fixes** – One click applies suggestions, improving the page and producing developer-ready diffs

+📦 **Export/Replay Fixes (Live UI Macros)** – Every applied fix is captured as a portable JSON macro you can export, share, and replay on any page or state for reproducible results

 🧩 **Deep Chrome Integration** – Context-menu actions, DevTools panel, and overlay annotations for seamless workflow